 Welcome to Lisa Tener’s Editorial Referral Program.
 Contact me to determine the type of editing you need for your book and I’ll help you find the right editor for your needs.

 Note : I work hard to find editors whom I consider top notch–and at different price ranges depending on your budget.
 I do receive a commission–it will come out of their marketing budget, not your costs.

 Or Find a Co-Writer, Book Doctor or Ghostwriter

 After writing some of the book or a first draft of a book, some authors decide that they need more than an editor; they need a writer to take their writing to the next level, in order to get published or reach the level of sales they aim for.
-I can refer aspiring authors to excellent, experienced co-writers, book doctors and ghostwriters, some of whom have worked on New York Times Bestsellers and other award-winning books.
+As part of my referral program, I refer aspiring authors to excellent, experienced co-writers, book doctors and ghostwriters, some of whom have worked on New York Times Bestsellers and other award-winning books.
 Find out more about ghostwriting services.